openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/quiz_import.md

 - *Name*: the name of the quiz
 - *CourseSection*: the section of the course where the quiz is.
 It must be a numeric value.
-- *Quiz Type*: choose the most appropriate type for the quiz: self-test (ungraded), a weekly assignment (graded), a survey, a bonus exercise or the final exam
+- *Quiz Type*: choose the most appropriate type for the quiz: self-test (ungraded), a weekly assignment (graded, 60 min default time limit), a survey, a bonus exercise or the final exam (graded, 120 min default time limit)
 - *Instructions*: The instructions for taking the quiz.
 Please note that self-tests do not have instructions

 ##### Question type, its points and explanation (green cells)